 Some physiological symptoms produced by benzodiazepine PAWS can even mimic the following disorders-

 - Agitated depression

 - Generalized anxiety

 - Obsessive-compulsive disorders

 How long does Benzodiazepine post-acute withdrawal syndrome last for?

-Unfortunately, there is no clear-cut timetable for how long the post-acute withdrawal syndrome caused by benzodiazepines lasts for.
+The acute-withdrawal phase for most benzodiazepines lasts approximately 1-4 weeks cold turkey, or 3-5 weeks with tapering.
+(1) Unfortunately, there is no clear-cut timetable for how long the post-acute withdrawal syndrome caused by benzodiazepines lasts for.
 The duration of PAWS varies greatly amongst users depending on a number of different factors.

 First, each benzodiazepine has a different half-life (length of time it lasts in the user’s system), which can affect how long PAWS lasts for.
 Next, the longer an individual abuses benzodiazepines, the longer it will take for the brain to heal.

 While the duration of benzodiazepine PAWS varies for each person, it typically lasts for a number of months before dissipating completely.

 What causes post-acute withdrawal syndrome (PAWS) symptoms to form?